 2. Abercorn I/w Pardovan, Kingscavil and Winchburgh (PKW), Avonbridge I/w Torphichen, Linlithgow St. Ninian's Craigmailen and Linlithgow St. Michael's will all work together and will be served by 3 FTMWS, 1 OLM (Aux.
 Minister) and 1 OLM.
 Avonbridge I/w Torphichen have already worked closely with Linlithgow St. Ninian's Craigmailen and thus will also work with Linlithgow St. Michael's in a Union, structured as a Team Ministry as set out in the PMPA, with 2 FTMWS.
 There is an awareness of the mission challenges when combining the distances involved with Avonbridge and Torphichen alongside the town of Linlithgow.
+Moreover, Linlithgow

-Moreover, Linlithgow St. Michael's are working with Abercorn I/w PKW doing exciting youth work in the Bridgend area and there are also school links between these parishes.
-The 1 FTMWS provided to Abercorn I/w PKW will help to facilitate this missional opportunity with the Parish Grouping.
+St. Michael's are working with Abercorn I/w PKW doing exciting youth work in the Bridgend area and there are also school links between these parishes.
+The 1 FTMWS provided to Abercorn I/w PKW will help to facilitate this missional opportunity in the area.
+Therefore, to ensure a focus on mission, it is proposed that Abercorn form a Union with PKW, necessary in light of building proposals below.
+Moreover, in order to integrate the staffing resources, this ministry will join the Team Ministry mentioned above in a Parish Grouping, formed by 31 December 2024.
 It is envisioned that there will be a fulcrum within Linlithgow itself, looking westwards in order to facilitate mission in a more rural area and eastwards, facilitating mission in an area in which there is significant new housebuilding, especially near Winchburgh.
 Discussions regarding the most appropriate type of staffing are ongoing.

 Buildings: Abercorn Church is remote, hosts only a small congregation, is not well equipped and, at 44%, received one of the lowest AMBA scores in the Presbytery.
 It is thus proposed that it be designated 'B' with a release date of 31 Dec.
 2026.
 Fabric issues in Winchburgh are currently being addressed and, once structural issues are completed, it is well placed for mission and new housing.
 It should be designated 'A'.
 Once this work is complete, the need for Kingscavil is less persuasive and this fact, combined with fabric issues, suggest a 'B' designation and release by 31 December 2025.
 The distant location of Avonbridge, combined with concerns over fabric and a small congregation, suggest a 'B' designation.
-A release date by 30 June 2026 is proposed, giving time for a proposal based on the Ruchazie model.
+Because there are no other community facilities in the village (the local URC church was recently sold), and in order to develop a model based on Ruchazie, it is proposed that there be a decision on Avonbridge by 31 December 2023 and, if designated B, released by 30 June 2024.
 Torphichen serves a wide, rural area and as a historic church, should be designated 'A', as should the hall, which serves the local community.
 The two Linlithgow churches, St. Michael's and St. Ninian's Craigmailen, and their halls will contribute significantly to mission in this area and should be designated 'A'.